danielabar/oas-delay-calculator-prototype/README.md

 In addition to the existing breakeven chart annotation, add an annotation for Statistics Canada life expectancy.
 Add a toggle so users can view the chart with or without this additional information.
 The easier way would be to use the Statistics Canada combined data for men and women.
 A little more work would be to also ask the user whether they are man/woman, and then show the relevant Statistics Canada life expectancy.
 If doing this, add explanation why we need to ask for this info.

-Add messaging that the benefits of waiting do not stack.
-That is, if someone has 38 years in Canada by the time they turn 65, they're entitled to 38/40th of the full pension amount.
-If they delay to age 67, by default, they will get the 0.6% bump for each month of delay, which is called the "actuarially adjusted amount".
-They will *NOT* get the extra 2/40th fraction from the two years delay.
-They could ask the government for the extra 2/40th, but in this case, they would get that 2/40th fraction *instead of* the actuarially adjusted amount, *not in addition to.* And the actuarially adjusted amount is always the greater of the n/40th fraction, so it always makes sense to take the government default option.

 Update styles to emphasize importance of initial years of missed payments.

 Update results panel to indicate how the initial years of missed payments was calculated (eg: num years * months * OAS entitlement at age 65).